carbon-language/carbon-lang/docs/project/goals.md

 Carbon must have strong support for all of the major, modern OS platforms, the hardware architectures they run on, and the environments in which their software runs.
-Carbon must also continue supporting these over time, even as which ones are major or modern evolve and change over time.
+Carbon must also continue supporting these over time, even as which ones are major or modern evolve and change.

-Carbon must be able to provide native support for the programming models of those platforms and environments, rather than relying on compile-time translations which may impair performance.
-This includes addressing SIMD versus SPMD, concurrency versus parallelism, and desktop versus mobile versus bare metal.
+**Provide _native_ support for the programming models of those platforms and environments.** This goes beyond enabling compile-time translations from one abstraction to several implementations.
+While enabling high-level synchronization primitives like mutexes and futures is good, the underlying atomic operations provided by the hardware must also be directly available.
+Similarly, lowering parallel constructs into either SIMD or SPMD implementations is good but insufficient.
+Both SIMD and SPMD must be directly addressable in Carbon.
+This pattern repeats across the landscape of hardware, platform, and environment, including concurrency versus parallelism more generally, and more OS/environment distinctions such as desktop versus mobile versus bare metal.

-Conversely, we do not need to prioritize support for historical platforms.
-To use a hockey metaphor, Carbon should not skate to where the puck is, much less where the puck was twenty years ago.
+**Conversely, Carbon cannot prioritize support for historical platforms.** To use a hockey metaphor, we should not skate to where the puck is, much less where the puck was twenty years ago.
 We have existing systems to support those platforms where necessary.
 Instead, Carbon should be forward-leaning in its platform support.
+As these platforms evolve over time, Carbon will have to evolve as well to continue to effectively prioritize the modern and major platforms.

 For examples, please see Carbon's
 [success critiera](principles/success_criteria.md#modern-os-platforms-hardware-architectures-and-environments).